ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## Evaluation

+-   lms trained on smaller context lens have more repeated n-grams
+    -   count n-grams to determine actual number
 -   see how models trained on different context lengths aren't comparable
     -   train lms on some set context len, and evaluate on different context lens.
     -   train lms on different context lens, and evaluate on set context len.